WAY OUT

 AKG D19 Vintage

-Drums: Vintage Rogers Holiday, 70’s Ludwig, Round Badge Gretsch, Slingerland, collection of percussion and cymbals.
+Drums: Vintage Rogers Holiday, 70’s Ludwig, Round Badge Gretsch, Mlasko Bop Kit, Slingerland, collection of percussion and cymbals.
 Several great snare drums available.
 Email for full list!

 Amps: Sunn 2000s + Sunn 2x15 JBL D140 cab, ‘70 Princeton Reverb, ‘72 Super Reverb, ‘71 Champ, 60’s Pro Reverb, Gretsch Variety Plus, Guyatone GA-100, 60’s 2x12 Bassman Cab, lots of pedals!

-Keys: (Please inquire on full list and availability) Stroud Upright Piano, Challen Upright Piano, Wurlitzer 200, Rhodes 88, Hammond A100, Hammond M3, Harpsichord, Vibraphone, Roland D50, Roland RS-09, Mellotron M4000 D, Roland Juno 6 w/ Midi, Moog Minitaur, Crumar Orchestrator, Korg PE-1000, Arturia V Collectrion, & more ...
+Keys: (Please inquire on full list and availability) Stroud Upright Piano, Challen Upright Piano, Wurlitzer 200, Mk1 Rhodes 88 Stage, Hammond A100, Hammond M3, Harpsichord, Vibraphone, Roland D50, Roland RS-09, Mellotron M4000 D, Roland Juno 6 w/ Midi, Moog Minitaur, Crumar Orchestrator, Korg PE-1000, Arturia V Collectrion, & more ...

 Guitars: (Please inquire on full list and availability) 60’s Fender Mustang Guitar, Fender Mustang Parts Guitar (mini humbuckers, vintage jazzmaster neck), 60’s Fender Mustang Bass, Hofner Contemporary Club Bass, Silvertone 1438 Bass, “Fresher” Fender P-Bass Japanese Lawsuit Copy, 60’s Harmony H1203 Acoustic, 60’s Yamaha GA-100 Nylon